SaaS SEO

 1. SEO itself has a lag.

-When you do something (secure a link, publish a piece of content, optimise an existing page, etc), it takes on average 3 months to see an impact.
+When you do something (secure a link, publish a piece of content, optimize an existing page, etc), it takes on average 3 months to see an impact.
 So you need to factor in a 3-month lag from action -> result.

 For example, if you’re a SaaS company looking to increase organic traffic—you’re unlikely to bag the top spot on search engine results pages in the first month of your SEO campaign.